 The promise of social proof is not only in bringing in new folks who you can serve but also in helping you start your relationships off right on a foundation of trust, mutual understanding, and cooperation.
 By earning your prospects’ trust and transparently giving them the information they seek, you can, through the use of social proof, mold your clients’ mindset towards optimism and hope—things anyone seeking legal counsel can use.

 If you’re ready to take full advantage of the power of digital social proof, Fletcher Digital is prepared to help.
-Our experienced professional web designers specialize in handcrafting web pages for law firms and independent practitioners alike.
+Our experienced professional web designers specialize in handcrafting web pages for law firms and solo practitioners alike.
 Whether you’re rebuilding your website or developing a new one from scratch, our strategies will burst open doors for prospects and drive new business in your direction.